DeveloperCielo/developercielo.github.io/_i18n/en/_posts/api-ecommerce-cielo/2003-03-03-cielo-ecommerce.md

 # BIN Checker

-The BIN Checker makes it possible to verify your customers payment information.
-The following data will be returned about the card:
+The BIN Checker is credit or debit card data search service, that Cielo Ecommerce merchants can use to validate whether the screen filled data on the card is valid.
+The service return the following data on the card:

 * **Card Brand**
 * **Card Type:**Credit, Debit or Multiple (Credit and Debit)